Dates & Schedule

 Approx. 16:00 - Salomon Mamores VK™: Prize Ceremony

-19:00 - Speaker & Film Night at the Kinlochleven High School (tickets become available in advance)
+19:00 - Speaker & Film Night at the Kinlochleven High School (more info and tickets)

 Saturday 21st September 2019